MDU-PHL/bohra/README.md

                         documentation page.
   --json                Path to cluster.json - if not included will default
-                        to version provided in previous run --run-snake           Path to run_snakemake.sh if not included will default to version provided in previous run
+                        to version provided in previous run --queue               The queueing system in use - qsub or sbatch
   ```

 ### Running Bohra in a HPC environment
-Bohra can be run in a HPC environment.
+Bohra can be run in a HPC environment (currently only sbatch and qsub are supported).
 To do this some knowledge and experience in such environments is assumed.
 You will need to provide a file called `cluster.json`.
 This file will contain rule specifc and default settings for running the pipeline.
-An template is shown below (it is recommended that you sue this template, settings have been established using a slurm queueing system), in addition you can see further documentation [here](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html#cluster-configuration).
+An template is shown below (it is recommended that you use this template, settings have been established using a slurm queueing system), in addition you can see further documentation [here](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html#cluster-configuration).

 *cluster.json*
 ```